siosphere/virge-graph/README.md

 ## Working the Queue
-You must setup at least 1 worker to work the default virge:graph queue, this queue handles scheduling of tasks, lifecycle events, and updating tasks progress and syncing their results with the database.
+You must setup at least 1 worker to work the default virge:graph queue, this queue handles scheduling of tasks, life-cycle events, updating tasks progress, and syncing their results with the database.

 ```
 php -f vadmin.php virge:graphite:worker virge:graph
 ```

 On Advanced workflows, each task will be queued to it's own queue, to allow horizontal scalability.

 ```
 # replace workflowId and taskId below
 php -f vadmin.php virge:graphite:worker virge:graph:workflowId:taskId